jaxernst/juice-docs/docs/user/next-steps/governance.md

 You can also govern your Juicebox project on-chain.
 Take a look at:

+- [blunt.finance](https://blunt.finance/), a tool for Juicebox projects to launch trustless funding rounds where contributors can get refunds if the fundraising target isn't reached.
+- [Defifa](https://defifa.net), an onchain sports prediction game built with Juicebox.
+If you're interested in running a similar competition, inquire in their [Discord](https://discord.gg/hrZnvs65Nh).
-- [`juice-kickstart-governance`](https://github.com/xBA5ED/juice-kickstart-governance).
+- [juice-kickstart-governance](https://github.com/xBA5ED/juice-kickstart-governance).
 A helper to launch a (or reconfigure an existing) project on Juicebox preconfigured to use on-chain governance.
-- [JokeDAO](https://jokedao.io): an open-source, collaborative decision-making platform.
-- ... more coming soon
+If you're interested in using this, get in touch with `0xBA5ED#9353` in the [JuiceboxDAO Discord](https://discord.gg/juicebox)